corradocavalli/mcp_2_the_max/15-langchain_agent/README.md

 ```
 👤 You: Buy 10 shares of MSFT
 👤 You: Sell 5 shares of AAPL
-👤 You: What is the value of Microsoft stocks?
+👤 You: What is the value of Microsoft stocks? (test with and without the STOCK_INFO flag set.)
 ```

 The agent will: